jakobnissen/jakobnissen.github.io/posts/latency.md

 But back before v1.5, there were other priorities for the developers.
 Pre v1.0, focus was obviously on getting the semantics and API of the language right, since that would be set in stone with the release of 1.0.
 After 1.0, attention turned towards areas of the language where it was deemed that not fleshing them out quickly could cause long-term problems for the language.
-For example the package manager needed to support federated package registries and move away from relying on GitHub, and Julia's multithreading API was established.
+For example, the package manager needed to support federated package registries and move away from relying on GitHub, and Julia's multithreading API had to be established.

 As a result, nothing much happened regarding latency from around 2017 (where I learned the language) until the spring of 2020.
 Most of the features that was deemed time critical did land between Julia 1.0-1.4, after which the developers [turned a large part of their attention to reducing latency](https://www.youtube.com/watch?v=xKrIp4ZVOrg&t=225s).